 1.3.10.
-The "Bridge" tile will consist of a white raised section with the following dimensions;
+The "Bridge" tile will consist of a white raised section with the following dimensions with a black line across the middle of the bridge;

 - 1.3.11.
-The "Speed Bumps" will consist of rectangular sections, 200mm x 30mm x 5mm, white in color. - 1.3.12.
+The "Speed Bumps" will consist of rectangular sections, 200mm x 30mm, white in color, with a height of 5mm.
+A black line will run across the top surface of the speed bump. - 1.3.12.
 The "Water Tower" will be a clear 1.25L PET soft drink bottle filled with water.
-The tower is not to be intentionally moved from its location - 1.3.13.
+The tower is not to be intentionally moved from its location.
+When navigating the water tower, robots must regain following the line before the robot fully exits the tile.
+The water tower will be clear with all external labels removed if possible.
+No provision will be made to assist robots that leave a tile whilst avoiding the water tower, from getting back on the tile. - 1.3.13.
 The final tile will be a 594mm x 594mm tile, white background with the chemical spill indicated by the green area. - 1.3.14.
 At the point where the black line meets the green area, there will be a piece of reflective aluminium foil, 40mm x 15mm in dimension. - 1.3.15.
-Premier Rescue: The End Tile will also have the evacuation platform, 60mm high, 200mm wide and 60mm deep located at the rear of the chemical spill.
+Premier Rescue: The End Tile will also have the evacuation platform, 70mm high, 200mm wide and 70mm deep located at the rear of the chemical spill.
+The platform will be painted the same colour as the location rectangle on the finishing tile.